How to become a psychoanalyst

 Many psychoanalysts join the American Psychoanalytic Association (APsA) which is one of the largest professional organizations uniting American psychoanalysts.

-However, the APsA simply a professional organization, and thus membership does not confer any level of licensure or certification.
+However, the APsA is simply a professional organization, and thus membership does not confer any level of licensure or certification.
 Further, the American Psychoanalytic Association is not the only professional organization in the United States for psychoanalysts to join.

 You can also join the National Association for the Advancement of Psychoanalysis, or the Confederation of Independent Psychoanalytic Societies.